Shreya9code/404-Team-Not-Found_AMUHACKS-4.0/README.md

 # PixelForge

-**PixelForge** is an AI-powered logo generation platform that enables anyone to create unique, professional-grade logos by simply describing their brand in natural language.
+**PixelForge** is an AI-powered logo generation platform built during  AMUHACKS 4.0 that enables anyone to create unique, professional-grade logos by simply describing their brand in natural language.
 Whether you're an entrepreneur, designer, or student, PixelForge brings powerful design tools to your fingertips — no experience required.

 ---